artefactual/atom-docs/user-manual/access-content/navigate.rst

    depends on the level of detail included in the related records.
-For example, if no :term:`place` :term:`access points <access point>` have been added to the :term:`archival descriptions <archival description>` in your installation, there will be not matched filter options under the "Places" facet filter.
+For example, if no :term:`place` :term:`access points <access point>` have been added to the :term:`archival descriptions <archival description>` in your installation, then no Places facet filter will be shown.
 The richer your descriptive data, the more useful the facet filters will be.

 .. _using-facet-filters:

 Using facet filters in AtoM:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* Navigate to a :ref:`browse <browse>` or :doc:`search
+* Navigate to a :ref:`browse <browse>` or :ref:`search-atom` page
-  <../access-content/search-atom>` page
 * Available :term:`facet filters <facet filter>` will appear on the left-hand side of the page (unless you are on the Digital objects browse page - the filter buttons there are in the upper right-hand corner of the page).
-If there are no facet filters present, they are not available for that :term`entity` (e.g. Place, Subject, Function browse pages, etc.)
+If there are no facet filters present, they are not available for that :term:`entity` (e.g. Place, Subject, Function browse pages, etc.)
 * Click on the heading of a facet to expand or collapse its available options
 * The filter currently selected in a facet will appear in black underlined text.
 Available filters appear as blue :ref:`text links